 A. A high quality provider certification program is a much more complicated initiative.
 Widely varying business use cases for cloud computing will dictate very different assurance requirements.
 One will have a much different risk profile if they are using the cloud to store pictures of their family pet as opposed to highly confidential financial systems or trade secrets.
 CSA is involved in several different industry initiatives that are addressing this issue.
 We are supporting partners of Common Assurance Maturity Model (CAMM), a project that will eventually provide third party assurance based upon maturity scoring.
 We are actively involved in the standards community to develop next generation standards related to cloud security.
 In addition, our tools map to important standards and regulations organizations must comply with today, such as PCI/DSS, HIPAA, NIST and ISO 27001.

 We are opposed to creating yet another compliance mandate governing a very dynamic cloud industry.
 CSA feels transparency of security practices and scrutiny of providers via a crowdsourcing public is something the industry can leverage today that holds great promise to improve security baselines in the industry.
 We feel this agile approach to security assurance using market forces will be an important complement to rigorous certifications.

 A. Yes.
-CSA will mark entries older than one year to be deprecated, and will remove the entries completely after an additional 6 months.
+CSA will mark entries older than one year as “expired” and will be indicated as such in the registry.

-A. CSA STAR will continue to be a simple registry of provider attestations.
-It is our belief that the major developments of the future will arise from third party solution providers to extend and automate CSA STAR by integrating our GRC Stack directly into their products and services.
+A. It is our belief that the major developments of the future will arise from third party solution providers to extend and automate CSA STAR by integrating STAR solutions directly into their products and services.